 \begin{theorem}[\cite{mortensen06fully} Theorem 15] For \textsc{colored predecessor}, there is an $O(n)$-space data structure supporting both updates and queries in worst-case time $O(\log^2\log n)$ where $n$ is the size of the list. \end{theorem}

-The bound of Theorem~\ref{thm:Mortensen} can be improved if the universe of colors is log-size. \begin{theorem}[\cite{DBLP:journals/talg/GiyoraK09}, Theorem 5.2] Assuming $|C|=O(\log^{1/4}n)$, \textsc{colored predecessor} can be solved in worst-case time $O(\log\log n)$ for both updates and queries, using an $O(n)$-space data structure. \end{theorem}
+The bound of Theorem~\ref{thm:Mortensen} can be improved if the color space is log-size. \begin{theorem}[\cite{DBLP:journals/talg/GiyoraK09}, Theorem 5.2] Assuming $|C|=O(\log^{1/4}n)$, \textsc{colored predecessor} can be solved in worst-case time $O(\log\log n)$ for both updates and queries, using an $O(n)$-space data structure. \end{theorem}

-On the one hand, the result of \cite{DBLP:journals/talg/GiyoraK09} is slightly more general in that it allows querying a subset of colors and not just a single color.
+We remark that the result of \cite{DBLP:journals/talg/GiyoraK09} is slightly more general in that it allows querying a subset of colors and not just a single color.
 On the other hand, in \cite{DBLP:journals/talg/GiyoraK09}, the $O(\log\log n)$ time bound for insertions and deletions is only amortized.
-In our case, we do not use deletions.
-Further, the insertion operation can be deamortized using standard techniques \cite{kucherov17fullfledged}.
-Before concluding with the final complexity bound on a round of Weiner's algorithm, note that it also includes parent-to-child access in the suffix tree, however the complexity of this step is subsumed by \textsc{colored predecessor} (see \cite{KopplKucherov2026} for more details). \begin{theorem} When the string is processed online right-to-left, the suffix tree can be updated in $O(\log^2\log n)$ worst-case time per individual letter, for an integer alphabet.
+In our case, we do not use deletions, and the insertion operation can be deamortized using standard techniques \cite{kucherov17fullfledged}.
+A similar result is proved in \cite[Theorem 4.1]{DBLP:conf/soda/Mortensen03} without providing a specific exponent in the bound on the color space size.

+Before concluding with the final complexity bound on a round of Weiner's algorithm, note that it also includes parent-to-child access in the suffix tree, however the complexity of this step is subsumed by \textsc{colored predecessor} (see \cite{KopplKucherov2026} for more details). \begin{theorem} When the string is processed online right-to-left, the suffix tree can be updated in $O(\log^2\log n)$ worst-case time per letter, for an integer alphabet.
 This bound can be reduced to $O(\log\log n)$ for an alphabet size $\sigma=O(\log^{1/4}n)$. \end{theorem}